mathieu-benoit/acm-workshop/content/host-project/create-host-project.md

 source ${WORK_DIR}acm-workshop-variables.sh
 ```
 {{% notice info %}}
-This `source ${WORK_DIR}acm-workshop-variables.sh` command will be particularly helful if you are running this workshop from within Cloud Shell.
+This `source ${WORK_DIR}acm-workshop-variables.sh` command will be particularly helpful if you are running this workshop from within Cloud Shell.
 You could run it every time your session timed out to reinitialize yoru environment variables.
 {{% /notice %}}

 ## Create Host project